RosettaCommons/demos/tutorials/minimization/minimization.md

 In this tutorial, you will learn to use one of the many minimization algorithms in three different ways, first by allowing all residues in the structure to move during the minimation and then by using two methods that allow only a subset of the degrees of freedom (DOFs) to change.
 Specifically, we will:
 * Learn to run the `score` and `minimize` executables via the command line.
 * Create and utilize a **constraints file** to prevent the movement of CA atoms from ocurring in part of the structure.
-* Create and utilize a **move map** to control the degrees of freedom allowed to move during the minimization.
+* Create and utilize a **movemap** to control the degrees of freedom allowed to move during the minimization.
 * Compare and analyze the output files and structures from each type of minimization.

 ## How-To: Minimize